parvezs27/Tableau_Sales_Dashboards/README.md

 - From 2020 to 2023, phones and chairs subcategories have generated the most sales, whilst copiers, accessories and phones tend to be the higher profitability subcategories.
 - Subcategories with lower sales than the previous year tend to change, with 8 subcategories in 2021 with lower sales compared to 2020, reducing to 3 categories with lower sales in 2022 compared to 2021 and then 3 different categories to 2022, with sales lower in 2023 compared to 2022.
 - Subcategories such as tables have not been profitable from 2020 to 2023, which warrants further investigation as to why this is the case.
 Have there been increased discounts offered on table sales?

 **Sales and Profit Trends over Time**

+- In 2023, the rises and dips can be seen in sales and profit trends on a weekly basis.
+Prominent spikes above the average value of weekly sales in 2023 can be seen around weeks 4, 13 and 34-52 where there are constant spikes and dips, indicative of a greater overall spending period.
+- In 2023, the profit graph resembles the sales graph in some areas, such as around weeks 4, 12,  where spikes in sales were seen and week 47 where prominent spikes were seen, and at other weeks where the spikes weren't so prominent.
+As well as at other areas where there were dips in sales, around weeks 16, 44 and 51.
+Certain week periods should be further investigated such as around week 37 where sales were above average and on an upward trend, whilst profits show a prominent dip below the average value.
+Why was it when sales were increasing, profit dipped suddenly below the average weekly profit value?
+Was it because sales were discounted at a higher rate, thereby increasing revenue but decreasing the profit?

-*Analysis to be continued*
+*Further insights to be continued*.